We make this Chicken Francese recipe so much that we’ve perfected it! Tender chicken breasts simmered in an easy, addicting lemon sauce!

 Now, why do we think our Chicken Francese recipe is the best?
 It all comes down to the sauce.
 Yes you have to make sure that you coat the chicken properly and simmer it in the sauce until it’s almost fork tender.
 BUT the sauce is what it’s all about.

 One of our friends kids calls this “that delicious brown sauce” and there’s really no other way to describe it.
 Delicious sauce with the perfect amount of lemon and white wine and just the right thickness to coat the chicken.
 Simple ingredients with just the right ratio.

-What Are The Ingredients In Chicken Francese?
+What Are The Ingredients In A Chicken Francese Recipe?

-Just a few ingredients go into this chicken recipe, so make sure each one is the best you can find.
+Just a few ingredients go into this classic dish, so make sure each one is the best you can find.
 For instance, use fresh lemon juice, not the stuff from the bottle.
 Find the best store bought chicken stock you can find, or make your own and freeze it for recipes like this.
 And as far as the wine goes, it doesn’t have to be really expensive wine, just a good quality wine that you like drinking.

 Don’t buy cooking wine from the grocery store!
 It’s really not even close to the same flavor as real wine and it will make this chicken recipe taste subpar at best.

 Also try and grab the best quality chicken you can find.
 The actual chicken that you use makes a difference in the flavor, too!
 And in this case, bigger is not always better.
 Sometimes those crazy big chicken breasts you see at the grocery store all pumped up with growth hormone and when the chicken is cooked it’s has a rubbery texture.

 You’ll notice this more if you’ve had a chance to buy quality, organic chicken from a farm or a good brand from the store.
 Unfortunately, once you go this route you really won’t be able to go back!

 The ingredients you’ll need to make this chicken dinner are: